evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/celsiusparafahrenheit/README.md

     </summary>

 ## 📖 About
 This application stores temperature in celsius and converts it to fahrenheit.
-It was made using the `language java` and the IDE `vscode`.
+It was made using the `language java` and the `vscode` IDE.

 <br>